-Taking into account the above-described facts and evidence submitted by the Complainant, the Panel is satisfied that not one but several signs of bad faith in registering and use of the disputed domain name by the Respondent can be found in this case.
-Therefore, the Panel finds that the disputed domain name has been registered and has been used by the Respondent in bad faith.
+Taking into account the above-described facts and evidence submitted by the Complainant, the Panel is satisfied that not one but several signs of bad faith in registering and use of the disputed domain names by the Respondent can be found in this case.
+Therefore, the Panel finds that the disputed domain names have been registered and have been used by the Respondent in bad faith.